Wang Jianan (long jumper)

 He competed in a heptathlon and a decathlon in 2012 but showed his aptitude for the long jump by winning at the Chinese Athletics Championships.
-One month after turning sixteen he jumped a personal best of 8.04 m to claim the national title.
+One month after turning sixteen, he jumped a personal best of 8.04 m to claim the national title.

 He quickly rose to the top of the regional scene with a gold medal win at the 2013 Asian Athletics Championships.

 In 2018, Wang won the gold medal in long jump at the 18th Asian Games in Jakarta, Indonesia.

-On 16 June 2018, he equalled the national record in Guiyang with his personal best of 8.47 m.
+On 16 June 2018, he tied the national record in Guiyang with a personal best of 8.47 m.

-In 2022, he became world champion in long jump.
+In 2022, he became World Champion in the long jump.

 Statistics

 Information from World Athletics profile unless otherwise noted.